- Curriculum Requirements

 Bouvé College of Health Sciences policy specifies that students register for coursework or continuation credit each semester of the academic year (fall and spring semesters) after they are matriculated as full- or part-time students.
 Moreover, international students are required to maintain full-time student status during each academic term; consult the Office of Global Services for specific requirements.
 Domestic students who are not able to register for courses during a particular semester must petition the director of graduate studies in the department for exemption, in writing, and state the reasons for the exemption and their plan for resuming their studies.
 Approval of the petition will preserve student status in the MS program.

 All MS students are expected to complete the degree requirements within two years if enrolled on a full-time basis, or within three to five years if enrolled on a part-time basis.
-If progress toward the degree is slowed or interrupted for personal reasons, the student so affected must petition the pharmaceutical sciences department graduate committee for an extension, detailing the anticipated time to completion.
-If an extension is approved, the student will be directed to meet with his or her academic advisor to devise a formal plan to achieve completion of the degree.
+If progress toward the degree is slowed or interrupted for personal reasons, the student so affected must petition the School of Pharmacy and Pharmaceutical Sciences Academic Standing Committee for an extension, detailing the anticipated time to completion.
+If an extension is approved, the student will be directed to meet with the graduate program director to devise a formal plan to achieve completion of the degree.

 Academic Honesty and Research Integrity

 The Department of Pharmaceutical Sciences has a zero-tolerance policy regarding academic dishonesty and violations of research integrity.
-It is each student’s responsibility to understand and adhere to Northeastern University’s Academic Integrity Policy.
+It is each student’s responsibility to understand and adhere to the School of Pharmacy and Pharmaceutical Sciences Code of Professional Conduct and to Northeastern University’s Academic Integrity Policy.
 Definitions of plagiarism, cheating, fabrication, falsification, unauthorized collaboration, and actions that facilitate academic or research dishonesty can be found on the Office of Student Conduct and Conflict Resolution website.
 The lack of knowledge of these definitions does not excuse the student’s responsibility for upholding them.
 Offenses of academic honesty and research integrity are egregious violations of ethical standards and may result in disciplinary actions including the student’s immediate dismissal from the graduate program.

 Master of Science Thesis Option